 Ireland

-On 15 January 2025, Ireland became the fourth European country to initiate implementation of the directive, through the General Scheme of the Equality (Miscellaneous Provision) Bill 2024.
+On 15 January 2025, Ireland became the fourth European country to initiate implementation of the Directive, through the General Scheme of the Equality (Miscellaneous Provision) Bill 2024.

-This bill contains two provisions that partially implement the directive.
+This bill contains two provisions that partially implement the Directive.
 First, it introduces a ban on asking candidates about their salary history.
 It also requires employers to share salary information in their job advertisements.
-This goes beyond the provisions of the directive, which only require this information to be provided before the interview stage.
+This goes beyond the provisions of the Directive, which only require this information to be provided before the interview stage.

 Italy

-No transposition activity reported.
 Currently, Italian employers with at least 50 employees must report on gender and pay data every two years.
 The country also has a gender equality certification scheme used to demonstrate which companies are taking significant measures to reduce the gender pay gap.

 Latvia